-As part of the proposed transaction, we have provided FUJIFILM with certain minimum batch production commitment guarantees.
+As part of this transaction, we have provided FUJIFILM with certain minimum batch production commitment guarantees.
 There is a risk that the minimum contractual batch production commitments will not be met.
-Based upon current estimates we expect to incur an adverse commitment obligation of approximately \$120.0 million associated with such guarantees.
+Based upon current estimates we expect to incur an adverse commitment obligation of approximately \$114.0 million associated with such guarantees.
 We may adjust this estimate based upon changes in business conditions, which may result in the recognition of additional losses.
-We are also obligated to indemnify FUJIFILM for liabilities that may exist relating to certain business activities incurred prior to the closing of the proposed transaction.
+We also may be obligated to indemnify FUJIFILM for liabilities that existed relating to certain business activities incurred prior to the closing of this transaction.

 In addition, we may earn certain contingent payments based on future manufacturing activities at the Hillerød facility.
 For the disposition of a business, our policy is to recognize contingent consideration when the consideration is realizable.
-We currently believe the probability of earning these payments is remote and therefore we have not included these contingent payments in our estimate of the fair value of the operations.
+We currently believe the probability of earning these payments is remote and therefore we did not include these contingent payments in our calculation of the fair value of the operations.

-As part of the proposed transaction, we also expect to enter into certain manufacturing services agreements with FUJIFILM pursuant to which FUJIFILM would use the Hillerød facility to produce commercial products for us, such as TYSABRI, as well as other third-party products.
+As part of this transaction, we entered into certain manufacturing services agreements with FUJIFILM pursuant to which FUJIFILM will use the Hillerød facility to produce commercial products for us, such as TYSABRI, as well as other third-party products.